GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 #### Resource references

-When possible, refer to already-defined resources.
+Instead of duplicating know values, refer to already-defined resources.

-For example,
-the `target` argument is referring to a `google_compute_target_ssl_proxy` resource called `default` to get the `id` attribute of that resource.
+For example, the `target` argument is referring to a `google_compute_target_ssl_proxy` resource called `default` to get the `id` attribute of that resource.

 {{< highlight terraform >}}
 resource "google_compute_global_forwarding_rule" "default" {